ncbi-nlp/PhenoRerank/README.md

 Follow the guidelines to get the API keys for [NCBO](http://www.bioontology.org/wiki/index.php/BioPortal_Help#Getting_an_API_key) and [TrackHealth](https://track.health/api/).
 Then assign to the `API_KEY` global variable in the wrapper `util/ncbo.py` and `util/trkhealth.py`.

 ### Locate the Pre-Generated Dataset
-After cloning the repository and configuring the programs, you can download the pre-generated datasets [here](https://) .
+After cloning the repository and configuring the programs, you can download the pre-generated datasets and pre-trained model [here](https://www.doi.org/10.17632/v4t59p8w4z).

 Filename | Description
 --- | ---